-Triggs returned, to sum up the audience’s “religious experience” from the last skit.
+Triggs returned to sum up the audience’s “religious experience” from the last skit.
 Apparently, he experienced one.
 He explained the process for voting for one of the three skits to determine the Phoney Award winner.
 It’s simply about applause!
-He called back the cast from each skit and reviewed each theme and music so the audience could vote with confidence.
+He called back the cast from each skit and reviewed each theme and music so the audience could confidently vote.

 This show can be summed up by hilarity, good fun, audience participation, cleverness, great music, and an evening that flew by.